jmhodges/jsonpp/README.md

 Install
 -------

-Grabbing the binary is the easiest way to do install `jsonpp`.
+Grabbing the binary is the easiest way to install `jsonpp`.
 It's a simple file.

 To begin, download the zip file that matches your machine: